Quick start

 To manually create a new Brisa app, install the required packages:

-bun install brisa@latest
+bun add brisa@latest

 Open your package.json file and add the following scripts: